A Guide to Understanding Employer Group Waiver Plans (EGWPs)

 Posted by: Simone Manlove

 Created in the Medicare Modernization Act of 2003, Employer Group Waiver Plans (EGWPs) are a type of health plan offered to you by a public or private employer.
-Also known as, employer retiree Medicare Advantage plans or “egg whip”, represents a successful public-private partnership that addresses the health care needs of 4.1 million retirees out of 20 million Medicare Advantage beneficiaries.
+Also known as, employer retiree Medicare Advantage plans or “egg whip”, represents a successful public-private partnership that addresses the health care needs of 4.1 million retirees out of nearly 22 million Medicare Advantage beneficiaries.

 EGWPs coverage delivers high-quality, value-based care.
 Employers have turned to EGWPs to provide more affordable options than Medicare Supplement Insurance policies for beneficiaries.
 These types of Medicare Advantage (MA) plans are profitable for larger populations such as local and state governments, industries and unions.

 Egg Whip plans like other MA plans cover all Medicare Part A and Part B benefits in addition to supplemental benefits, vision, dental, out-of-pocket cost protections, and innovations to enhance beneficiaries care.
 Employers provide uniform plan designs to administer coverage to their retirees.

 MA plans share many similarities with EGWPs however some differences do apply.
 The two main differences include: retirees are enrolled as groups rather than individuals so employers have to be compliance with a bigger population.
 Secondly, Egg Whip plans must include a larger geographic area than MA individual plans.
 Therefore, EWGP requires providers nationwide and most plans are PPO (Provider Organizations) rather than HMO (Health Maintenance Organizations).
 Retiree coverage those include a range of benefits for beneficiaries such as risk adjustment, cost protection, benefit design, quality and value and beneficiaries right.